 Compelling, vivid stories from the heart told emphatically by graceful vocals, accompanied by little more than an acoustic guitar.
 These are the building blocks for most of Jess Chizuk’s songs.
 The young singer-songwriter has her musical roots firmly divided between both old folk tunes and new indie music, but the result of this combination is her truly captivating writing.
 It has been garnering the attention of audiences in her hometown of Buffalo NY and beyond.
 Drawing on life experiences, honest stories, and the city she calls home, her music is soulful and truly genuine.
-This award winning songwriter already has an impressive catalog of accomplishments at only 22 years old.
+This award winning songwriter already has an impressive catalog of accomplishments.
 Aside from supporting national artists like Howie Day, Davina and the Vagabonds, and Dylan Jakobsen, Jess was the recipient of the Best Original Solo Act award at the 2015 Buffalo Music Awards, the winner of the 2014 Yellen Foundation Songwriting Contest, winner of the Folk category at the Smoky Mountain Songwriting Festival Songwriting Contest, a semi-finalist in the 2015 Songwriter’s Serenade Contest in Morovia TX, and a top five finalist in the singer/songwriter category of the Great American Song Contest – a contest receiving submissions from nearly 2000 songwriters worldwide.

 Jess’ first release, Shine A Light On, came out mid-2012, produced in Los Angeles by serious and talented industry professionals.
 “I had a blast really working in the studio for the first time, and that’s when I got serious about making music,” she says.
 “But I knew within that year I had a different direction I wanted to take my songwriting and sound.”
 This began several years of thoroughly exploring her songwriting abilities, working towards creating something 100% self-driven.